rerun/rerun/modules/stubbs/README.md

 The "dance" and "study" commands are listed.
 Try `freddy:study` with and without options.
-Since "-default math" was specified to `stubbs:add-option` the subject "math" will be printed.
+Since a default value was assigned to "-subject" (remember "-default math" was specified to `stubbs:add-option`), the subject "math" will be printed.

 Without option: